 Bali; Honeymoon, Romance and Adventure

 To say the truth, Bali was not our first choice honeymoon destination.
-We always wanted to go to the Maldives, but the cases of the Zika virus and at the time Swine Flu, we did not want to take chances there is always next time.
+We always wanted to go to the Maldives, but the cases of the Zika virus and at the time Swine Flu, we did not want to take chances.
+In the case that you might have your trip to Maldives already confirmed, you can get a number of ideas from here.
 Bali then became our honeymoon destination.
 As usual, I am always excited about new destinations, I feel that every place has something to offer.
 For sure Bali did not disappoint at all, we arrived at the Ngurah Rai International Airport (Denpasar) around 0830hrs, the process through customs was easy, with our Kenyan Passport it was visa free.
 Our hotel – Samabe Bali Suites and Villas– was roughly 30min from the airport.
 On our way, I could notice there were so many Motorbikes- commonly known as Scooters.
 Something else that was interesting, the locals didn’t have restrictions on dress code ( Yes, you can wear hot pants or any form of clothing and it is not such a big deal), at that point I felt like I was in the European countries.
 On arrival, we were given a very warm welcome( A flower neckpiece and rice on our foreheads between the eyebrows).

 Things to do at the hotel

 Our hotel room was beautifully prepared for our honeymoon with souvenirs, a private pool and an amazing sea view.
 After freshening up we decided to try out some of the activities the hotel had to offer, as we also relax by the beach while having lunch.We only had the afternoon before we headed out to explore Bali.

 - Catamaran Sailing

 - Balinese Wedding Costume